muratk3n/thirdwave/en/README.md

 ---

 Seriously..
 They'll ask anything on the Internet.
-They also don't know if 1 is a dog, so why not
+They also don't know if u r a dog, so why not

 "What is the quickest way to finding the hay in a needlestack?"